HomeDataRoom/MC_Setup_Script_For_Linux/README.md

 ## The Roadmap for this project
 As time goes on, we plan to add more functionality and settings to this script so you can create a simple auto setup script which caters to your needs better.
-The features and functions on the roadmap are not shown in any specific order unless they are specifically specified with prentheses
+The features and functions on the roadmap are not shown in any specific order unless they are specifically specified with parentheses

 1. ~~Prompt to agree to the Minecraft EULA~~